TsukudaniVanish/cc/README.md

 ## code/

+### test/

+##### test.h
+A test header file for test.c
+##### test.c
+A test file for application.
+This file is not used to build cc.

+#### backend/
+##### error_point.c
+All error point logics are controlled here.

+##### file.c
+A file reader and an include path finder.

 ### cc.h
-header file which all used functions are declared in.
+A header file which all used functions are declared in.
 Also, briefs of those functions  are written here.

 ### Token.c
-new token functions which make  new tokens and token utilities
+New token functions which make  new tokens and token utilities

 ### Node.c
-new node functions which make new nodes for abstract syntax tree
+New node functions which make new nodes for abstract syntax tree

 ### Vector.c
-this file serves vector utilities.
+This file serves vector utilities.

 ### Map.c
-hash map utilities
+Hash map utilities

 ### String.c
-string utilities such as strlen, strncmp, strncpy in string.h
+String utilities such as strlen, strncmp, strncpy in string.h.

-### error_point.c
-all error point logics are controlled here.

-### file.c
-file reader.

 ### unittest.c
-functions for unit test.
+Functions for unit test.

-### test.c
-test file for application. this file is not used to build cc.

 ### tokenize.c
-a tokenizer
+A tokenizer

 ### main.c
-expect functions and  a main function are written in this file.
+A main function are written in this file.

 ### parse.c
-a parsing functions
+Parsing functions.

 ### codegenerator.c
-a generating local variable function
-a generator function which convert an abstract syntax tree into  assembly codes
+Generator functions which convert an abstract syntax tree into  assembly codes.

 ## todo
 - [x] refactoring/ remove include standard library